mosadd1X/novelforge-ai/docs/quick-start.md

 ### API and Integration

-- See the [API Documentation](./api.html) to integrate the Ebook Generator into your own applications
+- See the [API Documentation](./api.html) to integrate NovelForge AI into your own applications
 - Check out [API Key Management](./api-key-management.html) for managing multiple API keys